Make a Difference at Project Self-Sufficiency

 -

-High school diploma required; bachelor’s degree preferred.
-Health benefits, on-site childcare, and 401K plan available for full-time position.
-Salary commensurate with previous experience, references, and other factors.
+Health benefits, on-site childcare, and 401K plan available.
+Salary for this position is $22 - $24/hour, commensurate with previous experience, references, and other factors.

-Full time, compassionate Social Workers needed to provide case management, crisis intervention, group work and supportive counseling for low-income single parents and displaced homemakers in center-based and community-based environment.
+Multiple full time, compassionate English and Spanish-speaking professionals needed to provide case management, crisis intervention, group work and supportive counseling for low-income single parents and displaced homemakers at the Journey Family Success Center, a center-based and community-based environment.

 Responsibilities: